T-LES/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script in 6-firstdirectory create a directory named my_first_directory in tmp

-Script to move file from tmp to my_first_directory
+Script in 7-movethatfile allows us to move file from tmp to my_first_directory

+Script in 8-firstdelete allows us to delete the file named betty which is in my_first_directory